kavrillon/fo-monitoring/README.md

 - on desktop: always show the left menu
 - add trello account in the left menu
 - weeks: dedicated week page ?
+- weeks: problem on  total not about 100%

 ### Technical
 - remove `/* eslint-disable */` & lint